-This Easy Chocolate Fudge is incredibly smooth, rich, and creamy!
-Made with just 5 ingredients and cooks in the microwave in under 2 minutes!
+This Easy Chocolate Fudge is smooth, rich, and creamy!
+Made with 5 ingredients and cooks in the microwave in under 2 minutes!
 The perfect holiday treat.

 I’m back with another scrumptious one-bowl dessert.
 This easy chocolate fudge is ultra smooth, creamy, EXTRA chocolatey, and so. darn. yummy.